This Kitchen in North London Touches on Finely Crafted Design With Irresistible Marbling

 A kitchen trend we've been seeing lately is using marble in different forms, but this kitchen design takes things to a different level.
 Adding touches of marble on the countertops, splashback and even door frames, the designers crafted this room to carry a striking and seamless design.

-Matt Prall, one of the designers at Papilio Bespoke Kitchen tells us: "We selected a minimalistic, nature-inspired colour palette to establish a sense of calm and cohesion."
+Matt Prall, one of the designers at Papilio Bespoke Kitchens tells us: "We selected a minimalistic, nature-inspired colour palette to establish a sense of calm and cohesion."
 Something that is seen throughout the kitchen and that certainly creates an alluring atmosphere.

 The color palette chosen throughout the kitchen brings every single detail together effortlessly and it's safe to say, we're obsessed.